unicok/go-os/README.md

 Each package can be used independently or integrated using go-micro client and handler wrappers.

 ## Features
 Each package provides a feature interface that will be pluggable and backed by a number of services.

+Examples of usage can be found in [go-platform/examples](https://github.com/micro/go-platform/tree/master/examples)

 Package     |   Built-in Plugin	|	Description
 -------     |   --------	|	---------